Meeting with Your Faculty Adviser

 Working closely with your adviser helps to ensure that you graduate on time, gain information on internship possibilities and that you benefit from the experience of someone in your field.

 Here are some points to keep in mind:

-- If you can’t make an appointment with an adviser or another faculty member, let him/her know as early as possible.
-If it’s only a short time before your scheduled meeting, give him/her a call in their office.
+- If you can’t make an appointment with an adviser or another faculty member, let them know as early as possible.
+If it’s only a short time before your scheduled meeting, give them a call in their office.

 - If you’re afraid to talk to your adviser or other professors, it’s going to be hard to meet with other authority figures in the future…like a boss.
 Think of the time you spend with faculty members as practice for interactions with superiors and colleagues.

 - It is always more important to be interested, than to try to be interesting (a truth not only for interactions with faculty).
 Everyone likes to talk about themselves, so if there is an awkward silence during a meeting, or you run into your adviser or a professor on campus, don’t worry about having something to talk about.
 Let them do the talking.
 Depending on how the conversation goes, some appropriate questions/comments are:

 - How did you get into the field of (insert your area here)?